On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Star-Shaped Domains

-\begin{lemma} If $f$ is univalent on $\D$, $z_0 \in \D$, $r < \tfrac{\pi}{2}$, and $\Delta_\D(z, r)$ denotes the hyperbolic disc in $\D$ of radius $r$ about $z_0$, then the image $f(\Delta_\D(z, r))$ is star-shaped with respect to $f(z_0)$. \end{lemma}
+\begin{lemma} If $f$ is univalent on $\D$, $z_0 \in \D$, $r \le \tfrac{\pi}{2}$, and $\Delta_\D(z_0, r)$ denotes the hyperbolic disc in $\D$ of radius $r$ about $z_0$, then the image $f(\Delta_\D(z_0, r))$ is star-shaped with respect to $f(z_0)$. \end{lemma}

 The important property of star-shaped domains for us is that, if we dilate such a domain about its centre point by an amount greater than $1$, then the enlarged domain will cover the original.
-More precisely, if $D$ is star-shaped with respect to $z_0$, $r > 1$ and we let $rD$ be the domain $rD := \{z: (z - z_0)/r + z_0 \in D\}$, then $D \subset rD$.
-Again, this is something we will make use of in the `up' portion of the proof of Phase II.
+More precisely, if $X$ is star-shaped with respect to $z_0$, $r > 1$ and we let $rX$ be the domain $rX := \{z: (z - z_0)/r + z_0 \in X\}$, then $X \subset rX$.
+Again, this is something we will make use of in the `up' portion of the proof of Phase II (Lemma \ref{PhaseII}).

-\subsection{The \Car Topology}
+\section{The \Car Topology}

-The \Car topology is a topology on pointed domains, which are domains with a marked point referred to as the base point.
-In \cite{Car} Constantin \Car defined a suitable topology for simply connected domains for which convergence in this topology is equivalent to the convergence of suitably normalized inverse Riemann maps.
+The \Car topology is a topology on pointed domains, which consist of a domain and a marked point of the domain which is referred to as the base point.
+In \cite{Car} Constantin \Car defined a suitable topology for simply connected pointed domains for which convergence in this topology is equivalent to the convergence of suitably normalized inverse Riemann maps.
 The work was then extended in an appropriate sense to hyperbolic domains by Adam Epstein in his Ph.D thesis \cite{Ep}.
-This work was expanded upon further still by Comerford \cite{Com10,Com11}.
-This is a supremely useful tool in non-autonomous iteration; the domains on which one wishes to apply may be as variable as the polynomials themselves.
+This work was expanded upon further still by the first author \cite{Com10,Com11}.
+This is a supremely useful tool in non-autonomous iteration where the domains on which certain functions are defined may vary.
 We follow \cite{Com10} for the following discussion.
-Recall that a {\it pointed domain} is a pair $(U,u)$ consisting of an open connected subset $U$ of $\chat$, (possibly equal to $\chat$ itself) and a point $u$ in $U$.
+Recall that a \emph{pointed domain} is an ordered pair $(U,u)$ consisting of an open connected subset $U$ of $\chat$, (possibly equal to $\chat$ itself) and a point $u$ in $U$.